Sakthidaran3112/Shoe_Store_Inventory_App/README.md

 # The Shoe Store
-This App has been developed as part of the Udacity Android Kotlin Developer Nanodegree Course for the Project "Shoe Store Inventory app".
-In this project I applyed my skills and knowledge in building layouts and navigation between the fragments.
+This App was developed as a part of the Udacity Android Kotlin Developer Nanodegree Course for the Project "Shoe Store Inventory app".
+In this project I applied my skills and knowledge in building layouts and navigation between the fragments.
 The app consist of five screens:

 Login
 Onboarding